Declaration on Corporate Governance December 2022

 The Management Board and Supervisory Board have pledged to ensure the continued viability of the company and sustainable value creation through responsible corporate governance over the long term.

 The cooperation between the Management Board and the Supervisory Board is governed by mutual respect and appreciation.
 A constant exchange of opinions forms the basis for this successful and trusting relationship.
 With regard to the topics and contents, we refer to the Supervisory Board report for the financial year 2021, which is published in the Annual Report.
 The Notes to this declaration also contain details on the composition of the Supervisory Board’s committees as well as the name of the Chairman.
-The Supervisory Board regularly conducts a self-assessment with regard to the effective fulfilment of tasks by the Supervisory Board and its committees.
+The Supervisory Board regularly conducts a self-assessment with regard to the effective fulfillment of tasks by the Supervisory Board and its committees.
 This is done on the basis of a questionnaire drawn up by the Supervisory Board and a joint discussion in the plenary session.

 The Supervisory Board is composed of six women (three of whom are shareholder representatives and three are employee representatives) and ten men (five of whom are shareholder representatives and five are employee representatives).
 The minimum ratio as per section 96(2) of the German Stock Corporation Act (AktG) of 30% was thus fulfilled in the reporting period.
 The Supervisory Board members contribute differing yet complementary forms of experience, not least due to the fact that several members work in international companies.
 Furthermore, the mixed age structure of the members are to the Supervisory Board's benefit.